 Before he could answer, a sugary sweet voice floated past their ears, causing them to pique with interest..

 "Hey," she said, catching the attention of the two adolescent males, as well as that of their surrounding peers.
 "Will you let me through."

 A flaming blush blossomed across Naruto's face, concentrating along the apples of his cheeks.
-I could see the hearts in his eyes as she approached and a surprised smile fought its way through his lips.
+Hinata could see the hearts in his eyes as the other girl approached and a surprised smile fought its way through Naruto's lips.